-The fire pit can be used by faculty, staff and student organizations, provided permission has been granted in advance from Residence Life and Housing and/or the Office of Student Activities.
+The fire pit can be used by faculty, staff and student organizations.

 - Registration is required to ensure the fire pit will be available for your event. - Register your fire pit activity at least 2 weeks prior to the event through 25Live.
-Note: 25Live reservations can be made by your club or organization's advisor.
-Most students will not have access to this feature. - The fire pit can be used between 9:00 a.m.-11:00 p.m. - Provided no additional wood is added to the fire after 10:00 p.m. in order to allow the majority of the wood to be consumed, prior to the departure of the event coordinator (or designee). - North Park Campus Safety has the authority to extinguish the fire after 11:00 p.m.
+NOTE: 25Live reservations can be made by your club or organization's advisor.
+Most students will not have access to this feature.

+- The fire pit can be used between 9:00 a.m.-11:00 p.m. - Provided no additional wood is added to the fire after 10:00 p.m. in order to allow the majority of the wood to be consumed, prior to the departure of the event coordinator (or designee). - North Park Campus Safety has the authority to extinguish the fire after 11:00 p.m.